Calcium carbonate: With varying pressure

-(which is true for all aqueous solutions), and the fact that the solution must be electrically neutral, i.e., the overall charge of dissolved positive ions [Ca(2+)] + 2 [H+] must be cancelled out by the overall charge of dissolved negative ions [HCO3−] + [CO3(2−)] + [OH−], make it possible to solve simultaneously for the remaining five unknown concentrations (note that the previously mentioned form of the neutrality is valid only if calcium carbonate has been put in contact with pure water or with a neutral pH solution; in the case where the initial water solvent pH is not neutral, the balance is not neutral).
+(which is true for all aqueous solutions), and the constraint that the solution must be electrically neutral, i.e., the overall charge of dissolved positive ions [Ca(2+)] + 2 [H+] must be cancelled out by the overall charge of dissolved negative ions [HCO3−] + [CO3(2−)] + [OH−], make it possible to solve simultaneously for the remaining five unknown concentrations (the previously mentioned form of the neutrality is valid only if calcium carbonate has been put in contact with pure water or with a neutral pH solution; in the case where the initial water solvent pH is not neutral, the balance is not neutral).

 The adjacent table shows the result for [Ca(2+)] and [H+] (in the form of pH) as a function of ambient partial pressure of CO2 (Ksp = 4.47e-9 has been taken for the calculation).